Menditect/documentation/docs/refguide/recording.md

 The recording page will close and the Teststeps created by the recorder will appear automatically.

-Learn more about creating Recordings in the How To section.
+Learn more about creating Recordings in the Best Practice section.

 ## Related topics
 - [Application Environment](application-environment)